LeeBoYin/vue-layout-system/docs/src/components/LayoutColumns.md

 - Place your contents between `<LayoutColumns>` tags
 - Divide space into columns by either `columnCount` or `contentMinWidth`.
 When divided by `columnCount`, the width of contents will be evenly distributed.
 When divided by `contentMinWidth`, the number of columns will be dynamic.
-- Set the direction contents are ordered by `flowDirection`.
-When `flowDirection` is `row`, contents are ordered from left to right first.
-When `flowDirection` is `column`, contents are ordered from top to bottom first.
+- Set the flow direction of contents by `flowDirection`.
+When `flowDirection` is `row`, contents flow from left to right first.
+When `flowDirection` is `column`, contents flow from top to bottom first.

 ```vue live
 <LayoutColumns